awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

 + Add the POM dependencies to your project
 + Create the Java classes
 + Create the HTML files
-+ Create the Script files
++ Create the script files
 + Package the project into a JAR file
-+ Deploy the application to Elastic Beanstalk
++ Deploy the application to AWS Elastic Beanstalk

 ## Prerequisites